Varagavank: 19th century

 Mkrtich Khrimian, the future head of the Armenian Church, became father of Varagavank in 1857 and made the monastery effectively independent and subordinate only to the Armenian Patriarchate of Constantinople.
-He founded a printing house and began publishing Artsvi Vaspurakan ("The Eagle of Vaspurakan"), the first newspaper in historical Armenia, which was published between 1858 and 1864.
+He founded a printing house and began publishing Artsvi Vaspurakan (Eagle of Vaspurakan), the first newspaper in historical Armenia, which was published between 1858 and 1864.
 He also established a modern school.
 The school taught subjects such as theology, music, grammar, geography, Armenian studies and history; the prominent novelist Raffi was briefly one of the teachers.
 The school produced its first graduates in 1862.

 During the Hamidian massacres of 1896, the monastery was sacked and robbed.
 Some teachers and students were killed.
 According to a contemporary report by an American at Van, "Varak, the most famous and historic monastery in all this [Van] region, which has weathered the storms of centuries is almost certain to go [on fire]."